foreign marriage philippines

 Getting a Marriage Performed Outside the Philippines Certified

-Are you looking to get a foreign marriage in the Philippines certified?
+Are you looking to get a foreign marriage certified in the Philippines?
 Just married and looking to make your foreign marriage certificate official in the Philippines?
 This process, known as authentication or certification, confirms the validity of your foreign marriage within the Philippines.
 Now you can breathe easy knowing your union is recognized in your new spouse’s home country.

 This blog will guide you through the steps to get your foreign marriage certificate recognized in the Philippines.